-Dogwood trees such as flowering dogwoods (Cornus florida) and Japanese dogwood (Cornus kousa), like purple leaf sand cherry (above), boast terrific spring interest on account of the flowers that they bear at that time of year.
-But many folks sell dogwood short when it comes to its fall color.
-And, like swamp tupelo, it bears fruit that is eaten by the wild birds -- a benefit valued by bird-watching homeowners who go to great trouble to attract birds to the yard.
+Dogwood trees such as flowering dogwoods (Cornus florida) and Japanese dogwood (Cornus kousa), like purple leaf sand cherry, boast terrific spring interest on account of the flowers that they bear at that time of year.
+Many folks sell dogwood short when it comes to its fall color.
+Like swamp tupelo, it bears fruit that is eaten by the wild birds -- a benefit valued by bird-watching homeowners who go to great trouble to attract birds to the yard.

 11 of 12

-Don't worry: Poison sumac is only one variety of sumac, and it is easily distinguished from the non-poisonous varieties.
-The latter should be considered as potential landscape trees (or shrubs, as they are sometimes classified), since they provide splendid autumn foliage and are easy to grow.
-In addition, sumac has been used for culinary purposes, for erosion control, and as a wind break.
-And you can add this plant to the list (along with tupelo and dogwood) of trees to grow if you want to... supply food for the wild birds.
+Sumac has been used for culinary purposes, for erosion control, and as a windbreak.
+You can add this plant to the list (along with tupelo and dogwood) of trees to grow if you want to supply food for the wild birds.
 Robins, bluebirds, and various other species eat the berries in winter.

 12 of 12